-This past weekend, we had a chance to visit one of Washington’s lesser known national parks, North Cascades National Park, and took the opportunity to get in some easy summer hikes too!
+This past weekend, we had a chance to visit one of Washington’s lesser known national parks, North Cascades National Park.
+We took the opportunity to get in some easy North Cascades National Park hikes too!

 North Cascades National Park is tucked away in the north central part of Washington state.
 Compared to its sister parks, Olympic National Park and Mount Rainier National Park, which respectively get 3.4 million and 1.4 million visitors annually, North Cascades National Park sees a paltry 30,000 visitors per year.
 But this small number, I recently discovered, is what makes North Cascades National Park one of the best kept secrets in Washington state!

-Stretching from the Canadian border down to central Washington, North Cascades National Park includes the area around Mount Baker and also Lake Chelan, two popular recreational destinations for Washington locals.
-The park is partially bisected by Ross Lake in the north, which turns into Diablo Lake, Gorge Lake, and finally the Skagit River, as it flows south.
+Stretching from the Canadian border down to central Washington, North Cascades National Park includes the area around Mount Baker and also Lake Chelan.
+These two places are popular recreational destinations for Washington locals.
+North Cascades National Park is partially bisected by Ross Lake in the north.
+Ross Lake turns into Diablo Lake, Gorge Lake, and finally the Skagit River, on its way south.
 Many of Seattle’s hydroelectric power comes from the dams and powerhouses that punctuate the national park’s bodies of water.

-If you’re wanting to get your kids into hiking in the outdoors, or just interested in some easy trails to spend your summer days, check out my list of seven easy summer hikes for exploring North Cascades National Park!
+If you’re wanting to take your kids on some hikes at North Cascades, or just interested in some easy trails to spend your summer days, check out my list of seven easy North Cascades National Park hikes!

 Happy Creek Forest Walk

-Our kids loved picking up the pine cones along the trail, and trying to distinguish which tree each pine cone came from.
+Our kids loved picking up the pine cones along the trail.They also love trying to distinguish which tree each pine cone came from.
 The quietness of the forest really does give you space to pause and reflect on life.
-This is a really easy trail, with no elevation gain, and is a great option to put on your list of easy summer hikes.
+This is a really easy trail, with no elevation gain.
+It is a great option to put on your list of easy hikes at North Cascades.

 Though it’s not a typical option for places to hike, a walk along the 1,180 feet long dam is a great way to catch views of Diablo Lake, the Skagit River, and the Cascade Mountains.
 If you choose to walk along the dam, just be cautious of passing cars as there is no separate walkway for pedestrians.

 Gorge Overlook Trail

-This fully paved trail is completely accessible for strollers and wheelchairs, but it does have a bit of an elevation gain (though not anything too strenuous).
+This fully paved trail is completely accessible for strollers and wheelchairs.
+But it does have a bit of an elevation gain (though not anything too strenuous).
 Be sure to pause and take in the views of the Gorge Dam, Gorge Lake, and some waterfalls.

 Ladder Creek Falls Trail